 4. Apply before the deadline

-At the time of writing, the deadline for applying for the EU Settlement Scheme is 31 December 2020 if the UK leaves the EU without a deal, or 30 June 2021 if the UK leaves with a deal.
-It's important to ensure you submit your application in advance of these dates, as processing times may become longer the closer the deadline to apply gets.
+At the time of writing, the deadline for applying for the EU Settlement Scheme is 30 June 2021.
+It's important to ensure you submit your application in advance of this date, as processing times may become longer as the deadline to apply moves closer.